 Syneos Health Sources do not recognize automated “do not track” instructions.
 You can, however, adjust your web browser’s privacy preferences regarding the use of most cookies, through your browser’s privacy settings.
 Unless you choose to block cookies, some Sources may issue cookies when you visit them or click on an e-mail link that we send to you, even if you have previously deleted our cookies.
 If you choose to delete or block cookies, you may impact your user experience on the Sources, as some features may no longer work.
 In addition to deleting or blocking cookies, you may be able to manage cookie preferences with the cookie manufacturer.
 For example, you can opt out of Google Analytics by downloading and installing a browser plugin available here.
 You can opt out of Adobe Experience Cloud by clicking here.

 We are committed to protecting the privacy of children.
 For that reason, we do not knowingly collect or maintain personally identifiable information from any person we actually know is under the age of 13.
 No part of the Sources are structured to attract anyone under age 13.
+If we determine that we have collected information about individuals under the age of 13 (or, in certain jurisdictions, 16) through our Sources, we will delete that information.

 Your Privacy Choices